 https://birding-experience.com/wp-content/uploads/2021/11/Equateur-Andes-Colibri-Anais-Colibri-coruscans-DSC_3634-1240x700.jpg

-After your arrival at Quito International Airport (2800 meters), your guide will welcome you and give you a short briefing about the upcoming trip.
+Upon arrival at Quito International Airport (2800 masl), your guide will welcome you and brief you about the upcoming trip.

 Day 2: Quito - Alambi - Bellavista